 I Got Nothing Done & It Was Great

 I could smell the coffee brewing and I knew it was time to get up.
 Early morning is one of my favorite times of the day.
 Oftentimes it is when I able to read and write and think without any distractions.
-But this morning was different.
+But this particular morning was different.

-I figured my son would go back sleep while I got some reading and writing done.
+I figured my son would go back to sleep while I got some reading and writing done.
 And for a few minutes, it appeared that was the way things were going to go.
 But then my son, in his soft and innocent seven-year-old voice said, “Daddy, do you want to talk?”

 Initially I thought to myself, it’s 5 o’clock in the freakin’ morning and this kid wants to talk.
 I don’t like noise in the morning.
 Heck, I don’t like noise during most times of the day.
 But my seven-year old wanted to talk?
 About what?
-Spiderman and Fortune?
+Spiderman and Thor?
 Recess and Phys Ed?
 I wasn’t sure.

 So, I began to entertain the idea.
 Then, without much coaxing, I agreed.
 I continued to face my computer and he remained lying in bed.
 We began talking.
 And it was okay.
-But after a minute or two, I felt as if having my back to my son, while we were talking, wasn’t polite.
+But after a minute or two, I felt as if having my back to my son, while we were talking, was not polite.
 I turned my chair around so I could see him and he could see me.

 And you know what?